Hover-1 Titan Review

-The Hover-1 Titan is a singular hoverboard due to its prolonged battery life and democratic price tag.
-Yes, we like the color options and its relatively smooth ride.
-However, it is the fact that the board's run time is competitive with models more than twice its cost that earned our admiration.
+The Hover-1 Titan has a prolonged battery life and democratic price tag.
+Yes, we like the color options and its relatively smooth ride, however, it is the fact that the board's run time is competitive with models more than twice its cost that earned our admiration.

-The fun factor looks at the aspects of board performance that make these boards appealing.
-Namely, this is speed, Bluetooth connectivity, app features, onboard speakers, color options, weight, and aftermarket accessories.
-Additionally, we rate the "fun feeling" that the board renders when being put through our obstacle course.
-The Hover-1 delivered a so-so performance in all but the Bluetooth evaluation.
-The connectivity between the smartphone app and the board allows one to check battery levels with their device, set riding modes, and play music through the onboard speakers.
+This metric looked at aspects of board performance that make these boards appealing.
+Namely, this was speed, Bluetooth connectivity, app features, onboard speakers, color options, weight, and aftermarket accessories.
+Additionally, we rated the "fun feeling" that the board rendered when being put through our obstacle course.
+The Titan delivered a so-so performance in all but the Bluetooth evaluation.
+The connectivity between the smartphone app and the board allows one to check battery levels, set riding modes, and play music through the onboard speakers.

 To be frank, this model is not as fun as some of the others we've tested.
-In large part this is due to the weak electric motors.
+In large part, this is due to the weak electric motors.
 Granted, our test team is composed of larger adults.
-That said, the board feels pretty weak and was not as fun to zip around on as many other models.
-Additionally, the top speed we could comfortably sustain on the Hover-1 was 8 mph.
-While this speed is about average for the class, it's a good speed for younger or less experienced riders.
+That said, the board felt pretty weak and was not as fun to zip around on as many other models.
+Additionally, the top speed we could comfortably sustain on the Titan was 8 miles per hour.
+While this speed is about average for the class, it's a better speed for younger or less experienced riders.

-While the assumption is that the majority of hoverboarding will be done out of doors, the outdoor capabilities metric assays a product's ability to traverse inconsistencies in terrain.
-We split this analysis into four submetrics: grass, hard packed dirt, cracks, and bumps.
+While the assumption is that the majority of hoverboarding will be done outside, this metric fully assesses a product's ability to traverse inconsistencies in terrain.
+We split this analysis into four sub-metrics: grass, hard-packed dirt, cracks, and bumps.
 Overall, the Titan is too underpowered to excel in these evaluations.
 However, we were impressed with the above-average shock absorption that the large wheels displayed when passing cracks in the road.

-In the incline tests we took the board on a 750ft climb up a 14% grade, turned around, and descended the same slope.
+In our incline tests, we took the board on a 750-foot climb up a 14% grade, turned around, and descended the same slope.
 In utter defiance, the Titan barely passed the starting zone, refusing the climb altogether.
 The board did okay on grass and hardpack, but if that's the kind of terrain you're looking for, there are boards better equipped for the increased demand.

-As was mentioned above, this model was pretty darn smooth when traversing cracks in the road.
+As mentioned above, this model was pretty darn smooth when traversing cracks in the road.
 However, the bumps and door thresholds did not pass underfoot without notice.
-The board will manage steep obstacles, but a bit of courage and speed was required.
+The board will manage steep obstacles, but a bit of courage and speed is required.

 The battery evaluation is where the Titan shined the brightest.
-Our assessment of the product's battery is based on the range, run time, and the recharge time.
-While the recharge time was relatively average at 3 hours, the runt time was surprisingly long at just shy of 2 hours.
-The Titan also eat-up a whopping 10.6 miles of flat ground.
-An impressive feat that significantly more expensive models could not approach.
+Our assessment of the product's battery is based on the range, run time, and recharge time.
+While the recharge time was relatively average at 3 hours, the run time was surprisingly long at just shy of 2 hours.
+The Titan also ate up a whopping 10.6 miles of flat ground.
+An impressive feat that many significantly more expensive models cannot approach.

-Charge time is simply a measure of the time required to recharge a fully depleted battery.
+Charge time was simply a measure of the time required to recharge a fully depleted battery.
 The two previously described tests provide the perfect opportunity.
-Once the battery was depleted to the point that we could no longer ride it we plugged it in and timed how long it took for the light on the charger to turn green indicating a fully completed recharge.
+Once the battery was depleted to the point that we could no longer ride it, we plugged it in and timed how long it took for the light on the charger to turn green, indicating a fully completed recharge.

-In many cases, value is a simple appraisal of the cost of an item in comparison to the quality of that item.
-Comparing the item to others in its class adds another useful dimension to this evaluation.
-The Hover-1 Titan is unusual in that while it is inexpensive its performance matches its price with one glaring exception, battery life.
+In many cases, value is a simple appraisal of the cost of an item in comparison to its quality.
+The Titan is unusual in that its performance matches its price with one glaring exception: battery life.
 The prolonged run time and range that the battery renders make this puppy a good value.

 The Hover-1 Titan had mixed test results.
 It is a lower-cost board that, for the most part, performed as expected.
 However, this hoverboard has a substantially long battery life.
-While the color options are nice and it has a comfortably smooth ride, it is the run time that made this board standout in the lineup.
-So, if you're looking for a long-lasting hoverboard without the sticker shock then the Titan is worth a spin.
+While the color options are nice and it has a comfortably smooth ride, the run time made this board stand out in our lineup.
+So, if you're looking for a long-lasting hoverboard without the sticker shock, this one is worth a spin.